appinho/SAGoogleCodeEventTemplate/README.md

 ## Common Mistakes

+- Go with brute force/complete search first!
+- Use more memory to become faster!
 - check data types of inputs to avoid overflow like(long long instead of int)
 - float cast creates troubles
 - out of bounce check missing